-In April 2016, December 2016 and March 2017 Norges Bank made public the first, second and third round of exclusions and observations based on the product related coal criterion.
-We said we would continue our research to identify companies that may be excluded according to the product based coal criterion.
-In this document we present the results from the fourth round.
-The fund was invested in fixed income instruments issued by companies reviewed in this round, not equity.
+In 2016, 2017 and 2018 Norges Bank has made public exclusions and observations based on the product related coal criterion.
+We have said we would continue our research to identify companies that may be excluded according to the product based coal criterion.
+In this document we present the exclusion of two new companies.